Dpdl-io/DpdlEngine/doc/Dpdl_drafts.md

 class A a(1)
 a.myFunc()

-# now we generate java byte code from the defined dpdl class
+# now we generate java byte code from the defined dpdl class and obtain an object (like a java object loaded via 'loadObj(...)'

 object bcA = genObjByteCode(A)